cgrok/cr-async/docs/cycle.md

 loop = asyncio.get_event_loop()
 loop.run_until_complete(main())
 ```
 This will print your next chest in cycle.
+This is related to [constants chest cycle](cycle.md) as well!